cidvd/ToDoo/README.md

 In case you want to delte your todo, you can do it by just pressing the red button, which is located on the right site of the blue button.

+## How to save input
+Your todo's will be stored localy and you dont have to press anything to do so.